|COS Data Handbook v.4|

 The COS calibration accuracies are given in Table 1.3 of the COS Instrument Handbook.
 In this section, several factors limiting those accuracies are discussed.4.3.1 Flux AccuracyThe accuracy of the absolute flux calibration of COS spectroscopic data is limited by several factors including:

 • The presence of fixed pattern noise in the FUV detectors.
 Although the grid wire shadows are corrected, several other artifacts remain, some of them with amplitudes up to 10%.
-Because the flux calibration is intended to be a smooth function, it interpolates through such small scale features, which can result in localized errors of plus or minus 5% (see COS ISR 2010-02 and COS ISR 2011-03).
+Because the flux calibration is intended to be a smooth function, it interpolates through such small scale features, which can result in localized errors of ±5% (see COS ISR 2010-02 and COS ISR 2011-03).

 • For the G140L settings, the initial wavelength calibrations were not as accurate as they are now.
-This, coupled with the fact that the instrumental response changes rapidly below about 1200 Angstroms, and that individual FUVB observations may not be properly aligned (see below), results in rather large flux calibration uncertainties (5 - 10%) below 1200 Angstroms for G140L data.
-A recalibration of this region is planned, and it should alleviate much of the uncertainty.
-However, the alignment issue will remain.
+This, coupled with the fact that the instrumental response changes rapidly below about 1200 Angstroms, and that individual FUVB observations may not be properly aligned (see below), results in rather large flux calibration uncertainties (5–10%) below 1200 Angstroms for G140L data.

 • The time-dependent sensitivity correction to the FUV flux calibration may not be exact.
 The FUV sensitivity varies with time, and the rate depends on the grating, segment, and wavelength region considered.
-Based on our 5-year baseline for COS, the degradation is likely dominated at early times by an outgassing product and at later times by atomic oxygen in the residual Earth atmosphere at HST altitude.
-Monthly monitoring of the time-dependent sensitivity captures changes in the sensitivity due to varying atmospheric conditions stemming from variations in the solar cycle.
-The decline at early times is characterized in COS ISR 2011-02; the complex behavior at early times may add a small error to the calibration of data early in the mission.
+Based on our 8-year baseline for COS, the degradation is likely dominated at early times by an outgassing product and at later times by atomic oxygen in the residual Earth atmosphere at HST altitude.
+Regular monitoring of the time-dependent sensitivity captures changes in the sensitivity due to varying atmospheric conditions stemming from variations in the solar cycle.
+The decline at early times is characterized in COS ISR 2011-02; the complex behavior at early times may add an additional small error to the calibration of data early in the mission.
+Information about the current time-dependent sensitivity monitoring and modeling is described in COS ISR 2017-10.

 • Due to on-board Doppler corrections, a given pixel in ACCUM data will contain data from nearby pixels, which will cause a slight smearing of the fixed pattern noise.